El Patio (1976, 39.07) ***/TAbre la Puerta

 Vocals/keys man Dave Brock (not that one, fool) was obviously a bit of a keyboard nut, as he listed every instrument used; eight, in fact, which ain't bad for a functions band, even in those pre-digital synth days.
 Most of them are (relatively) easy to spot, but the last-named proves to be a bit of a mystery.
 Yup, it's the Mellotron.
 Maybe 2001?
 Nope, it's CS80.
 Orchestral stuff on The Long And Winding Road?
 Nope, CS80 again.
 Chas'n'Dave's The Sideboard Song?
 OK, I'll stop there. n.b.
 Dave's actually written to me, confirming it provides the reverbed choirs on I'm Not In Love, even though it sounds like it's all Elka strings.
 As he says, "I remember holding down handfuls of notes and having to take them off randomly 'cos the tape needed to rewind itself".
 Proof, if any were needed...

-Amazingly, Triple Cream are still going, with only one lineup change in the last 30+ years.
+Amazingly, Triple Cream are still going, with only one lineup change in the last thirty-plus years.
 According to their website, while they still do music (corporate functions and the like), they now specialise in stand-up comedy.
 Something for everyone, then.
 You can search the site all you like, too, but you won't find any mention whatsoever of this album.
 A Google search for a cover scan didn't seem to cough up any other releases, so it seems it was a one-off.
 I would imagine it was only ever produced as something to flog at gigs to up their earnings a little; a 'conversation' with a punter stuck at the end of the last track (which features a pub scene, being a good ol' cockernee knees-up an' all that) has said audience member asking the price, to be told, "Three quid", which is pretty blatant commercialism by anyone's standards.
 Then again, that's what function bands are for.
-It's easy to mock, but at the end of the day, this kind of band isn't about art, it's about making a living, and as you sit on your fat arse in your office, contemplating another 25 years before you can retire, just think about playing in a function band.
+It's easy to mock, but at the end of the day, this kind of band isn't about art, it's about making a living and, as you sit on your fat arse in your office, contemplating another twenty-five years before you can retire, just think about playing in a function band.

 As against...
 Pros:

 OK, no-one ever said it was perfect, but nor's working in sales.
 Is it?
 Yes, you, reading this site when you should be doing some unutterably tedious work-related task.
 Anyway, you probably won't run into a copy of this at random, although I did (signed, too!
-Result!), and if you do, you don't really want it anyway, do you?
+Result!) and, if you do, you don't really want it anyway, do you?
 Don't you?
 Or has the thought of 'Also Sprach Zarathusa' (idiots) whetted your taste buds?
 Just don't, take it from me.
 I know.
 And I haven't even mentioned the idiotic sleeve...

 Jesus Hits Like the Atom Bomb (1998, 57.05) ***½/T